CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 <a name="reference-bufferview"></a>
 ### Buffer View

-A view into a buffer generally representing a subset of the buffer.
+A contiguous subset of a buffer

 **`Buffer View` Properties**